New York State Long Term Care Ombudsman Program

 The Ombudsman program uses volunteers as advocates.
-Our volunteers go through a 36-hour training program and are then certified by the state.
+Our volunteers go through a 42-hour training program and are then certified by the state.
 Once they are certified, volunteers are assigned to a facility to work with the residents.
-Currently, we have over 90 volunteers.
+If you are interested in learning more about the LTCOP or are interested in becoming a certified ombudsman, please contact the LTCOP Volunteer Coordinator Mary Jane Wolper at email@example.com or call 212-812-2913.